U.S. Justice Department to end Trump-era program targeting threats posed by China | Education

 Olsen added that the department will not be "taking any tools off the table" when it comes to bringing possible future cases involving researchers, nor will the department drop any of its outstanding cases against professors.
 "The department will continue to stand behind the cases that we are currently prosecuting," he said.

+U.S. Representative Ted Lieu, a Democrat from California and critic of the initiative, told Reuters in an interview he was pleased the Justice Department was changing its approach and would " no longer be focused on things that have nothing do with spying and espionage."
+"This change is going to result in less racial profiling of Asians and Asian Americans, and that is a good thing," he said.

-Linda Ng, the national president for the OCA-Asian Pacific American Advocates, said her organization is "cautiously optimistic" about the changes, but cautioned it should not merely amount to "a rebranding exercise."
-"National security interests should never be used as an excuse to systematically strip Asian Americans and Asian immigrant scientists of their civil liberties," she added.
+"Now we need to monitor it and see what actually comes of the change."
+Linda Ng, the national president for the OCA-Asian Pacific American Advocates, also said her organization is "cautiously optimistic" about the changes, but cautioned it should not merely amount to "a rebranding exercise."

 The Justice Department's new strategy will primarily focus on cases in a few core areas: defending the nation from threats of espionage, export control and sanctions violations; protecting corporate intellectual property, private information about Americans and supply chains; and defending democracy from rising threats posed by authoritarian regimes.
 "Make no mistake, we will be relentless in defending our country from China," Olsen said.